Sylvia Dubois: Freedom

-In 1808, when Minna was out on grand-jury duty in Wilkes-Barre, the mistress had Dubois scrub the bar-room because company was over.
+In 1808, when Minna was out on grand-jury duty in Wilkes-Barre, the mistress had Dubois scrub the bar-room because guests were over.
 Dubois did not do the scrubbing to her liking, and the mistress hit her.
-In retaliation, Dubois hit the mistress so hard that she fell down and landed against the door.
+In retaliation, Dubois struck the mistress, and she fell and landed against the door.
 Dubois thought that she had killed her at first.
 The other people in the bar-room attempted to intervene, but Dubois threatened them with physical violence, and no one approached her.

-Dubois fled to Chenang Point in New York, but her master Minna sent for her.
+Dubois fled to Chenango Point in New York, but her enslaver Minna sent for her.
 She went back to Great Bend, and Minna told her that if she took her child to New Jersey, he would write her a pass and officially give Dubois her freedom.
-Consequently, Dubois took her baby and went to Flagtown, New Jersey to find her mother.
+Consequently, Dubois took her baby and went to Flagtown, New Jersey, to find her mother.
 There, she discovered that her mother had moved to New Brunswick, so she tracked her down and remained there for years.